anuket-project/anuket-specifications/doc/ref_model/chapters/chapter05.md

 | infra.hw.cpu.cfg.002 | Minimum number of cores per CPU  | Specifies the number of cores needed per CPU<sup>*</sup> | 20 | 20 |
 | infra.hw.cpu.cfg.003 | NUMA alignment | NUMA alignment enabled and BIOS configured to enable NUMA | N | Y |
 | infra.hw.cpu.cfg.004 | Simultaneous Multithreading (SMT) | SMT enabled that allows each core to work multiple streams of data simultaneously  | Y | Y |
-> <sup>*</sup> Please note that these specifications are for general purpose servers normally located in large data centers.
+> <sup>*</sup> Please note that these specifications are for general purpose servers normally located in large data centres.
 Servers for specialised use with the data centres or other locations, such as at edge sites, are likely to have different specifications.
 <p align="center"><b>Table 5-14:</b> Minimum sizing and capability configurations for general purpose servers.</p>

 <a name="5.4.1.1"></a>